cjphawes/hangman-project-three/README.md

 ![Once program has loaded](/documentation-imgs/game_loaded.png)

-- The user will see the game title
+- The user will see the game title.
-- Provides introduction text to explain how the game works
+- Provides introduction text to explain how the game works.
 - Asks the user if they want to start game.

-#### After Entering The Game
+#### After entering the game

 ![After entering the game](/documentation-imgs/game_rules.png)